"Fighting is not what we thought it was."

 is a combat sport that incorporates techniques from a wide range of other combat sports and martial arts styles, with the three basic pillars of the sport being striking, wrestling and submission grappling.
 Thus, the name "mixed martial arts" refers to the mix of techniques used in competition.
 It is a relatively new sport, still suffering from growing pains, and currently haunted by a great deal of misconception.
-In spite of popular perception, the sport is no more dangerous or violent than other combat sports involving striking, and is arguably safer due to the importance of grappling.
+The "major league" and most popular promotion of the sport is currently the Ultimate Fighting Championship (UFC).

 The Gracies entered their youngest adult member, 27-year-old Royce, into the tournament.
 He was not the most decorated BJJ practitioner of the family and was also the smallest fighter in the competition.
 The family intended to prove that BJJ techniques could be used to overpower physically stronger opponents.
 Royce won the competition easily by tackling his opponents and quickly rolling them into submission holds, forcing them to "tap out" and concede defeat.
 Most of his opponents were ignorant of submission grappling and could not defend themselves when they were taken to the ground.
 Reactions to BJJ were mixed.
 Viewers who had expected a bare-knuckle bloodbath were disappointed by the decidedly non-violent style, which usually left both Royce and his opponent mostly uninjured.
 Others were inspired by the style's effectiveness and giant-killing nature.

 The Ultimate Fighting Championship expanded into a series of events with new and returning fighters.
 Royce won several more tournaments before differences of opinion over how the UFC should be run led the Gracies and co-owner Art Davie to sell their shares of the company to the promoters, Semaphore Entertainment Group.
 Though Gracie's departure left the SEG-led UFC without their marquee star, other fighters rose up to fill his place, including a number of American submission wrestlers.
 These new fighters had researched previous events to learn which techniques were truly effective in the octagon and which were not.
 Over time, fighters learned to cross-train in the most effective styles, studying BJJ as well as wrestling and various striking techniques.
-Jeff Blatnik, an early UFC commentator, coined the term "mixed martial arts" to describe the new hybrid style.
+Howard Rosenberg, a television critic, coined the term "mixed martial arts" to describe the new hybrid style.

 The perceived violence of the fledgling sport led Arizona Senator John McCain to famously dub it "human cockfighting."
 McCain sent letters to all 50 US state governors urging them to outlaw the sport, and soon 36 states passed laws banning "no holds barred fighting."
 As viewership declined, SEG instituting more safety measures to make the promotion more akin to a combat sport that focused on individual achievement rather than a no-holds-barred contest between styles.
 They dropped the tournament format and worked with the California and New Jersey State Athletic Boards to draw up a strict rule-set emphasizing fighter safety, which became known as the Unified Rules of Mixed Martial Arts.

 Due to the participation of the Gracies, the first UFC event had its roots in the Brazilian tradition of "vale tudo" (literally, "anything goes"), meaning a fight with hardly any rules at all.
 Modern MMA, however, is a safety-conscious sport with a large number of rules and regulations.
-Most American promotions operate under the Unified Rules of Mixed Martial Arts.
-Fighters wear small four or five-ounce fingerless gloves that protect their hands but still allow their fingers to grip for various grappling techniques.
-Mouth guards and athletic cups are required, while shoes are usually prohibited.
-Fights take place in a modified boxing ring or cage of various sizes and shapes.
-The cage is designed with grappling in mind, as it prevents opponents from falling through or getting entangled in the ropes.
-Almost all American MMA promotions use some version of a cage.
-Japanese MMA has traditionally used rings due to the influence of professional wrestling, though cages are gaining popularity in major promotions.
+Most promotions operate under the Unified Rules of Mixed Martial Arts.

 Fights can end by knockout, referee stoppage, or submission.
 Unlike boxing, the fight does not pause when a combatant falls to the floor.
 Thus, if a fighter gets knocked down, he must continue to defend himself as his opponent continues to attack him.
 The referee is vitally important in deciding when a fighter can no longer defend himself and calling a stop to the fight.
 For this reason, technical knockouts due to referee stoppage are much more common than a straight KO.
 If a fighter is not "intelligently defending" himself, even if he is not taking very much damage, the referee can stop the fight in the interest of fighter safety.
 If a fighter is placed in a submission hold or decides at any time that he wishes to surrender, he must "tap out" on the mat or his opponent's body to stop the fight.
 If the fighter's hands are tied up, he can also verbally submit.